 Lesson Two: Life is better with friends along.

 When I booked my trip to Iceland, I didn’t even consider trying to align my schedule with anyone else’s.
-This was my trip, what needed, and I was selfishly seeking some alone time to not have to speak, answer questions, or entertain anyone else.
+This was my trip, what I needed, and I was selfishly seeking some alone time to not have to speak, answer questions, or entertain anyone else.
 I’m self-sufficient.
 I’ve backpacked plenty.
 I know how to get around in a foreign country.
 Just like my home life, where I’ve had a “I don’t need someone to complete me” attitude, I wanted this trip to be for me.

 That said, the pool in Drangsnes reminded me that having people to share the journey of a trip or other life experience with absolutely enriches the quality of life as a whole.
 While times of solitude have their place, Drangsnes put a point on the notion that I could have had an equally awesome time sharing it with someone else.